-Dr. Bridget Walsh is a certified speech-language pathologist and Associate Professor in the Department of Communicative Sciences and Disorders at Michigan State University.
-She directs the Developmental Speech Laboratory in the Communication Arts and Sciences building.
+Dr. Bridget Walsh is a certified speech-language pathologist, Brandt-Endowed Associate Professor, and Director of Undergraduate Studies in the Department of Communicative Sciences and Disorders at Michigan State University.
+Dr. Walsh directs the Developmental Speech Laboratory in the Communication Arts and Sciences building.
 She received her B.S. and M.S. in Speech-Language Pathology and Ph.D. in Interdisciplinary Neuroscience from Purdue University.

 Neurophysiology of speech production in typical and atypical speaker populations